pzivich/Delicatessen/docs/Built-in Equations.rst

 Causal Inference
 =============================

-To demonstrate the utility of M-estimation, particularly how estimating equations can be 'stacked' together, then still have an appropriate variance estimator, several causal inference estimators are provided here.
+This next section describes a the available estimators for the causal mean.
+These estimators all rely on specific identification conditions to be able to interpret the estimate of the mean (or mean difference) as an estimate of the causal mean.
+For information on these assumptions, I recommend this `paper<https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC2652882/>`_ as a general introduction.

-It is recommended that you are familiar with causal inference (particularly the identification conditions of these estimators) before using this utility widely.
-Causal inference is a difficult endeavour, dear user!
+This section procedures that the identification conditions have been previously deliberated, and the causal mean is identified and is estimable (see this `paper<https://arxiv.org/abs/2108.11342>`_ or this `paper<https://arxiv.org/abs/1904.02826>`_ for more information on this concept).

-In the following examples, we will use the generic data example here, where W is confounding the A-Y relationship
+With that aside, let's proceed through the available estimators of the causal means.
+In the following examples, we will use the generic data example here, where :math:`Y(a)` is independent of :math:`A` conditional on :math:`W`:

 .. code::